-The UK has many of the components of a world-class Electronic and Electrical Systems ecosystem, but there is scope to improve its integration.
+The UK has many of the components of a world-class Electronic Systems ecosystem, but there is scope to improve its integration.

 Markets of Tomorrow of National Interest

-There are many new market opportunities that have opportunity for UK based business with Electronic and Electrical Systems expertise which are aligned to our own needs.
+There are many new market opportunities that have opportunity for UK based business with Electronic Systems expertise which are aligned to our own needs.
 Examples include:

 Health and Well-being